Troubleshooting authentication issues

 To fix this issue, specify a maxHttpHeaderSize attribute on the https connector and set a large enough value in bytes.

 LDAP authentication failure

-When using LDAP (LDAP over SSL) as the authentication method in an environment that uses Java 7.75+ / Java 8.31+, users randomly are not authenticated with the following exceptions:
+When using LDAP (LDAP over SSL) as the authentication method in an environment that uses Java 7.75+ / Java 8.31+, random users are not authenticated with the following exceptions: